 In this regard, we have to remind you how much the educational efforts and the way of communication are important: demonstrate empathy towards employees!

 Your employees need autonomy in their work.
 Most of them do not need to be watched all day long.

 The introduction of relevant indicators is a step in this direction: employees are empowered.
 Then they will feel involved and will be eager to get the best results possible.

 A little point of attention: when manipulating a lot of data, we tend to multiply the number of indicators to be tracked.
 The best is the enemy of the good.
 Many reports are overloaded with data, although it is not easy to understand each of the indicators presented.

 To set up a reporting, we first need to ask ourselves whether the number of KPIs to present is relevant to keep everybody’s attention.

-We have already raised the issue of reporting in the previous article: How to choose the right graph for your data?
+P.S. we touched on this in another article: How to choose the right graph for your data?

 Today, there is a multitude of Business Intelligence tools that allow you to simply aggregate the data to make it readable and understandable quickly.

 Keep in mind that these KPIs are just a way of understanding what works and what does not work and making the right decisions quickly.
 Take a few moments to use, to understand and to benefit from the valuable lessons that can be learned for your strategy.